biyonka/malarialnetworks/README.md

 This package is still in development.
 In particular, I working to define benchmarks for which to evaluate its effectiveness and to develop realistic pointsets representing mosquito movement and ecology.

-Currently, it takes in a networkX .net file, a file of (X, Y) coordinates, and outputs a .csv mapping each site in the coordinate file to a cluster that minimizes the entropy of the system within some geographic limits.
+Currently, it takes in a networkX .net file, a ,csv file of (X, Y) coordinates, and outputs a .csv mapping each site in the coordinate file to a cluster that minimizes the entropy of the system within some geographic limits.

 To use the script, run the command: